 However, this policy may be subject to challenge by its employees.

 In the summer of 2014, it was reported that the Royal Navy’s first female warship commander had been relieved of her post following allegations of an affair with an officer under her command.
 The Royal Navy has a ‘Code of Social Conduct’ which prohibits any personal relationships which compromise “operational effectiveness” and undermine “trust and cohesion”.
-There have been no reports to suggest that operational effectiveness was prejudiced or what did or didn’t happen.
+There have been no reports to suggest that operational effectiveness was prejudiced – or on what actually took place.

 A Royal Navy spokesperson said:

 “We can confirm that Commander Sarah West, Commanding Officer of HMS PORTLAND, has been removed from Command.
 This is an internal matter between the individual and her senior officers and we will not give further details of the removal.
 Commander West will continue to serve in the Royal Navy and she will be reappointed to a post where her skills and experience can be used to best effect.”

 In September 2014, the Birmingham Mail newspaper reported on a relationship that went badly wrong in the West Midlands Police Force.
 After the relationship soured, the female police officer involved accused a male officer of sexual harassment, which went all the way to an Employment Tribunal.
-The female officer did win her harassment case, although the tribunal weren’t impressed with her own conduct during and after the relationship.
+The female officer won her harassment case, although the tribunal weren’t impressed with her own conduct during and after the relationship.

 Let us know if you have any questions (but do remember we are not trained agony aunts!).